 You need to constantly pay us to manage your money."

-Once you have a "game plan" the actual investing part is easy.
+Once you have a "game plan" the actual investing and managing of your money is easy.
 But even fiduciary advisers have a vested interest in making investing seem complicated so that you will keep paying them year after year.
 One way to confuse you is to recommend a lot of different funds rather than a simple lazy portfolio of 2 to 5 index funds.
 There is nothing "wrong" with owning as many index funds as you can count on one hand.
 And any time you can eliminate an annual 1% asset management fee this is a win/ win.

 Beware of oddball investment products